 - Customers at banks

-Driving restrictions have been in effect across Costa Rica since March 23 and are set to continue until further notice.
+Driving restrictions have been in effect across Costa Rica since March 23.
 Driving restrictions are in effect based on the last digit of the license plate.
 Restrictions vary between weekday restrictions and weekend restrictions.

 - Mondays: Vehicles with license plates ending in 1 and 2 cannot drive.
 Vehicles with license plates ending in all other numbers can drive freely.